jaywengrow/tuvi/README.md

 Every step needs a `message`, which sets the computer's instructions for that step.

-Every step can establish one or more lines declaring an `answer` which is followed first by a valid user response, a comma, and then by the step number that that particular user response should lead to.
+Every step can establish one or more lines declaring an `answer` which is followed first by a valid user response, a hashrocket arrow, and then by the step number that that particular user response should lead to.

 Some steps, instead of having answers, can simply end the program using the `stop` keyword.